crashappsec/chalk/tests/README.md

 # Chalk Testing

 This directory contains all the basic functionality tests for chalk.
-Tests are run via `docker compose` in the `tests` container which internally uses the `pytest` framework.
+Tests are run via `make tests`, which `docker compose` in the `tests` container which internally uses the `pytest` framework.

-While `pytest` can be used to run the tests directly,
+While `pytest` can be used to run the tests directly, it is recommended to use the makefile

 ## Setup